oustr/oustr/README.md

 ## - oustr -

-An undergraduate student who's exploring Front-end development.
+An undergraduate who's exploring Front-end development.

 Welcome to my site <a href="https://oustr.github.io/">oustr.github.io</a> and discover these features: